GoodDollar/GoodSDKs/README.md

 ## Getting Started

-To get started with the Identity Monorepo, follow these steps:
+To get started with the Identity Demo App, follow these steps:

 1. **Clone the Repository**